 Since graduating from the Victorian College of the Arts/University of Melbourne in 2016, Rama has become a very active figure in Melbourne’s underground Metal, Experimental, Punk and Jazz scenes and he has been at the very forefront of Melbourne’s underground music scene both as a performer and a curator.

 Rama is currently a member of the seminal Melbourne-based Doom Metal outfit, Whitehorse, who have toured extensively internationally and recently released a collaborative EP with the internationally-renowned American Metal duo, The Body, to critical acclaim.
-Whitehorse are currently in the midst of writing their new album, slated for a 2020 release.
+Whitehorse are currently in the midst of writing their next album.

 Rama is also currently a committee member and co-curator of the legendary Make It Up Club, which is the world’s longest-running experimental concert series (starting in 1998), which hosts weekly improvised music and sound performances.